Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Introduction

 \section{Introduction}

 Obtaining compressible neural networks has become an increasingly important task in the last decade, and it has essential implications from both practical and theoretical perspectives.
-From a practical point of view, as the modern network architectures might contain an excessive number of parameters, compression has a crucial role in terms of deployment of such networks in resource-limited environments \cite{oneillOverviewNeuralNetwork2020,blalock2020state}.
-On the other hand, from a theoretical perspective, several studies have shown that compressible neural networks should achieve a better generalization performance due to their lower-dimensional structure \cite{arora2018stronger,suzuki2018spectral,Suzuki2020Compression,hsu2021generalization,barsbey2021heavy,sefidgaran2022rate}.
+From a practical point of view, as the modern network architectures might contain an excessive number of parameters, compression has a crucial role in terms of deployment of such networks in resource-limited environments \citep{oneillOverviewNeuralNetwork2020,blalock2020state}.
+On the other hand, from a theoretical perspective, several studies have shown that compressible neural networks should achieve a better generalization performance due to their lower-dimensional structure \citep{arora2018stronger,suzuki2018spectral,Suzuki2020Compression,hsu2021generalization,barsbey2021heavy,sefidgaran2022rate}.

 Despite their evident benefits, it is still not yet clear how to obtain compressible networks with provable guarantees.
-In an empirical study \cite{frankle2018lottery}, introduced the `lottery ticket hypothesis', which indicated that a randomly initialized neural network will have a sub-network that can achieve a performance that is comparable to the original network; hence, the original network can be compressed to the smaller sub-network.
-This empirical study has formed a fertile ground for subsequent theoretical research, which showed that such a sub-network can indeed exist (see e.g., \cite{malach2020proving,burkholz2021existence,da2022proving}); yet, it is not clear how to develop an algorithm that can find it in a feasible amount of time.
+In an empirical study, \citet{frankle2018lottery} introduced the ``lottery ticket hypothesis'', which indicated that a randomly initialized neural network will have a sub-network that can achieve a performance that is comparable to the original network; hence, the original network can be compressed to the smaller sub-network.
+This empirical study has formed a fertile ground for subsequent theoretical research, which showed that such a sub-network can indeed exist (see e.g., \citealp{malach2020proving,burkholz2021existence,da2022proving}).
+However, it is not clear how to develop an algorithm that can find it in a feasible amount of time.

-Another line of research has developed methods to enforce compressibility of neural networks by using sparsity enforcing regularizers, see e.g., \cite{papyan2018theoretical,aytekin2019compressibility,chen2020neural,lederer2023statistical,kengne2023sparse}.
-While they have led to interesting algorithms, the resulting algorithms typically require higher computational needs due to the increased complexity of the problem.
+Another line of research has developed methods to enforce compressibility of neural networks by using sparsity enforcing regularizers (see e.g., \citealp{papyan2018theoretical,aytekin2019compressibility,chen2020neural,lederer2023statistical,kengne2023sparse}).
+While they have led to interesting algorithms, these typically require higher computational resources due to the increased complexity of the problem.
 On the other hand, due to the nonconvexity of the overall objective, it is also not trivial to provide theoretical guarantees for the compressibility of the resulting network weights.